 Figure 10.3 illustrates the cross section of a typical khal which is to be re-excavated under the Blue Gold Program.
 The depths of khals have decreased over the years and re-excavation works would be carried out through the centerline of the khals.
 The bank sides of the khals are government owned khas lands which fall within the actual width of the khals.
-Re-excavatd Earth earth would be dumped on both bank sides of the khal, on these khas lands.
+Re-excavated earth earth would be dumped on both bank sides of the khal, on these khas lands.
 This would provide raised level through the bank lines of excavated khals, which may prevent khal siltation in future through erosion of top soil.
-Figure 10.4 shows a plan of the khal which is to be re-excavated khals, so that surface runoff after any rainfall can flow into the excavated khals and drain out properly.
+Figure 10.4 shows a plan of the khal which is to be re-excavated.
+The figure shows that compartmental dumping spots could be created along the sides of the excavated khals, so that surface runoff following rainfall events can enter the excavated khals and drain out properly.